namberino/obsidian-notes/Namicon/Controls/Dynamics & Control/Dynamical Systems.md

 $$

 In general, for most nonlinear dynamical systems, the flow map is hard to compute, so we'll have to approximate it numerically with schemes like forward Euler, Runge-Kutta, etc.

+# Logistic map

+$$
+x_{k+1} = \beta x_k (1 - x_k)
+$$

+As the parameter $\beta$ is increased (0 to 1), the attracting set becomes increasingly complex.
+A series of period-doubling bifurcations occur until the attracting set becomes fractal.

+Good model for population dynamics.
+The population grows at an exponential rate described by $\beta$, as it gets close to the capacity limit 1, it gradually levels off (because $1 - x_k$ gets closer to 0).

+As the growth rate β gets larger (faster), the system gets more chaotic.
+Break-neck population growth is a bad idea.